eriol/mornie.org/content/projects/pypel.md

 For more information [browse the online documentation][docs].

-The pypel's mercurial repository is located at <http://hg.mornie.org/pypel>.
+The pypel's git repository is located at <https://github.com/eriol/pypel>.

 Feel free to mail me to report bugs and request features.